rtm/human-css-colors/README.md

 HUMAN CSS COLORS
 ======

-`human-css-colors` provides a set of micro-classes to easily specify and control CSS color styling.
+`human-css-colors` provides a set of micro-attributes to easily specify and control CSS color styling.
 It is a sister repo to `human-css-numbers` and `human-css-classes` (and used by the latter).